ACoAs UNDER – Trusting & the Brain (Part 3)

 🔶 RESULTS of UNDER-Trusting (UT)

-• we don’t experience the joys & challenges of intimacy because we never let our guard down, AND don’t find out what’s really going on w/ someone else
+• we miss out on the joys & challenges of intimacy by never letting our guard down, AND we don’t find out what’s really going on with others

-• it makes us bitter & cynical about others, because we miss out on great friendships & love – which can heal
+• it makes us bitter & cynical about people, missing out on great friendships & love – which would be healing

-• we miss out on fun, camaraderie, which alleviates some of our loneliness, AND provides relaxation
+• we miss out on fun & companionship, which would alleviate some of our loneliness, AND provide relaxation

-• Keeps us isolated: we start out suspicious / paranoid from childhood, then the isolation makes us more so – because we don’t know what’s really going on around us
+• Keeps us isolated : if we became suspicious / paranoid in childhood, then the isolation makes us more so – because we don’t know what’s really going on around us

-• Makes it hard to fulfill our potential, because we don’t trust genuine praise, OR helpful info from friends, bosses, teachers….
+• Makes it hard to fulfill our potential, because we don’t trust genuine praise, NOR helpful info from friends, bosses, teachers….

-• Don’t let others know who we are – really, not just our needs but our abilities, SO don’t get the mirroring, validation we need
+• Don’t let others know who we really are – not just our needs but our abilities, SO don’t get the mirroring & validation that’s crucial for success

 • Lose respect & ‘street cred’ at work for not being more social or a team player

-• Deprivation – we end up having to do everything ourselves & what we can’t do alone gets left undone – even if it’s important
+• Deprivation – we end up having to do everything ourself & what we can’t do alone gets left undone – even if it’s important

-• Keeps us from risking (which takes a certain trust / faith in the possibility of good outcomes), because we don’t have help when needed (sick, moving, fired, divorce, kids…)
+• Keeps us from taking legitimate risks (requires trust in the possibility of good outcomes), because we don’t have help when truly needed (sick, moving, fired, divorce, kids…)

-• UT makes it hard to have a spiritual connection, which prevents us from having a sense of belonging to the human race, leaving us ‘out in the cold’ just like we were in our family
+• IT makes it hard to have a spiritual connection, which prevents us from the sense of belonging to the human race, leaving us ‘out in the cold’ just like we were in our family.

 * * * * *